Iglesia del Buen Suceso: Dos de Mayo Uprising

 During the Uprising of 2 May of 1808 the church suffered serious damage to its façade and interior.
 The struggles that occur against the French troops in the Puerta del Sol seriously affect its structure.
 Struggles to become the Iglesia del Buen Suceso in a symbol of the Madrilenian resistance.
 But the years passed after this event and it was not until 1839 would again completely reform under the direction by Narciso Pascual Colomer that aims to design the church to accommodate to the architectural preferences of the time.
-Previously by Royal Order of December 12, 1832 enacted a new "Ordinances for the good order, regime and governance of the Royal Parish Church and Hospital of the Court called Nuestra Señora del Buen Suceso", which suppress the Governing Board.
+Previously by Royal Order of 12 December 1832 enacted a new "Ordinances for the good order, regime and governance of the Royal Parish Church and Hospital of the Court called Nuestra Señora del Buen Suceso", which suppress the Governing Board.

 The major reform of the Puerta del Sol (demolition)

-Due to the reform of the Puerta del Sol, the February 24, 1854 begins the demolition of the church and the hospital.
+Due to the reform of the Puerta del Sol, on 24 February 1854 the demolition of the church and the hospital began.
 Of the building remains only a columns that were brought to the Casa de Bruguera, in the Paseo de la Castellana.
 The Clock it wore the façade and that was reference time of the passersby in the Puerta del Sol went to the Real Casa de Correos and has since become in the Clock of the Governorate (Clock of the Puerta del Sol).
 The church disappears completely from the Puerta del Sol, in its place is constructed the Grand Hôtel de París, which after in mid-20th century receives the famous "Tio Pepe" neon sign.